Killer Queen (Family Guy): Plot

-By that time, while sleeping back at home, Chris is attacked by the real killer: none other than Charles Yamamoto, who wants revenge for Chris beating him in the hot dog eating contest.
-Just as Yamamoto is about to finish off Chris, Stewie appears and shows Yamamoto the News of the World album, causing him to die of a heart attack (a reference to the album Sheer Heart Attack featuring "Killer Queen", and song "Sheer Heart Attack" on the News of the World album) while wondering if the picture was a vision of the past or future.
+By that time, while sleeping back at home, Chris is attacked by the real killer: none other than Charles Yamamoto, who wants revenge on Chris for defeating and "dishonoring" him in the hot dog eating contest.
+Just as Yamamoto is about to finish off Chris, Stewie appears and, having made officially peace with the robot, shows Yamamoto the News of the World album, causing him to suffer a fatal heart attack out of fright (a reference to the album Sheer Heart Attack featuring "Killer Queen", and song "Sheer Heart Attack" on the News of the World album).
 Police arrive at the house where Patrick points out that the dead Yamamoto is the man who released him, revealing the killer's plan to use Patrick as a scapegoat.
 But when Patrick disappears just as he is about to apologize to him, Joe has Peter injure him to make it look like Patrick escaped his custody.

 The aforementioned "Killer Queen" plays as the credits roll.

 Production and development

 This episode was written by Spencer Porter and directed by Joseph Lee, during the course of the eleventh production season.
 The episode marks the return of Lois's mentally-ill brother, Patrick Pewterschmidt.
 However, Robert Downey Jr. did not reprise the role of Patrick Pewterschmidt, possibly due to his heavy filming schedule at the time.
 Instead, voice actor Oliver Vaquer took the role.
 This episode also featured a cameo appearance from Barry Robinson from American Dad!, another show created by Seth MacFarlane, as well two ex-Family Guy writers, Mike Barker and Matt Weitzman.
 As a result, this is the only Family Guy episode to have Eddie Kaye Thomas as a voice actor.
-Also, for the News of the World subplot, it was inspired by series creator Seth MacFarlane's own fear of the cover as a child.

 Reception

-The episode received a 2.8 rating and was watched by a total of 5.74 million people, this made it the most watched show on Animation Domination that night, beating The Cleveland Show, Bob's Burgers, American Dad! and The Simpsons with 4.97 million.
+The episode received a 2.8 rating and was watched by a total of 5.74 million people, this made it the most watched show on Animation Domination that night, beating The Cleveland Show, Bob's Burgers, American Dad!, and The Simpsons with 4.97 million.
 Kevin McFarland of The A.V.
 Club gave the episode a B, saying "The cutaways had some laughs, especially the two patter song sequences with Peter mumbling his way through musical numbers, but for the most part this was an average half-hour.
 That’s better than the norm for late-period Family Guy, which too often forgets things like plot and intertwining stories in favor of cutaways intended to offend.
 I liked the simplicity of tonight’s half-hour, laughed a few times, and never really groaned at any horrible material.
 Faint praise to be sure, but it makes the show bearable."